Definition of Depreciation

 Benefits of Charging for Depreciation

-- If it is not considered, expenditure in the best interests of fixed assets is not considered, and the profit may appear to be relatively high, particularly in industries that require a lot of gear and equipment.
+Where depreciation expenditure is not considered, the profit may appear relatively high, particularly in industries requiring a lot of gear and equipment.
 This could lead to a significant redistribution of profits to shareholders, leaving the business short on cash when it needs to repair an asset.